 We added LTL formula to the PROMELA in order to verify the property “The machine is refilled infinitely many times”.
-We run verification in spin and the result show an error (Figure 2.1) because there is a path that contradicts the condition (Figure 2.2).
+We run verification in Spin and the result show an error (Figure 2.1) because there is a path that contradicts the condition (Figure 2.2).